 Q: Is it easy to replace the battery at home?

-The Nokia 3.1 Plus battery is assembled inside the phone and not easy to replace at home.
-When you remove the back panel, you’ll see that the battery is closely glued to the frame and is not easy to take out from the phone.
+The Nokia 3.1 Plus battery is assembled inside the phone and is not easy to replace at home.
+When you remove the back panel, you’ll see that the battery is closely glued to the frame and is not easy to remove from the phone.
 The battery comes pasted on the backside of the display frame, and other flex cables are also nearby.
 If you remove the battery using the wrong techniques, you can erupt other cables, and that’s why we don’t suggest replacing the battery at home.
 You should always seek a professional technician’s help to replace the battery.

 Reviews